Xavrax/user-date-parser/README.md

 ## Supported build-in parsers

+You can operate on supported build-in parsers by adding following features:

+- `en` - english language
+- `pl` - polish language
+- `full` - all mentioned above

-You can check which languages are supported [here](features/languages).
-This is directory that contains gherkin files with language's features explanation.
+You can find more information about each parser [here](features/languages).
+This directory contains gherkin files with language's features explanation.